A Guide to Pranayama Breathing Techniques

 What Are the Benefits of Pranayama?

-Increasing your energy or your life force may seem like enough of a benefit to start practicing pranayama now, but it’s also something that’s difficult to measure.
+Increasing your energy or your life force may seem like enough of a benefit to start practicing pranayama now, but it’s also difficult to measure.
 Pranayama has other benefits that are equally valuable.

 These benefits include: